DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

 }
 ```

-## Aside: Using Auth0 with angular2-jwt
+## Aside: Angular 2 Authentication with Auth0 with angular2-jwt

 Using Auth0 with **angular2-jwt** is easy.
 The first step is to bring in Auth0's Lock widget.